 In his most recent assignment, Mr. Tsai led the corporate transformation program at an industrial services provider that reduced annual SG&A by roughly 20 percent, increased workforce utilization by 10 percent and increased revenue by 10 percent annually.
 Mr. Tsai was responsible for leadership and day-to-day program management of the effort’s 20+ initiatives, including the establishment of a new leadership organization, consolidation of business segments, standardization of operations, centralization of corporate functions, increasing asset and technician utilization, as well as sourcing for direct and indirect spend categories.

-Prior to joining A&M, Mr. Tsai was a program manager at Foxconn, where he helped Hewlett Packard conduct make-buy analyses for a range of its entry-level server products and ultimately managed the joint development, manufacturing, and logistics of these products (in China).
-He also built financial models that used tax efficient models of sourcing between Singapore, China, U.S. and the Czech Republic that were instrumental to the establishment of a new subcomponent manufacturing operation in Singapore to ensure the lowest total cost of ownership for HP.
+Prior to joining A&M, Mr. Tsai was a Program Manager at Foxconn, where he helped Hewlett-Packard (HP) conduct make-buy analyses and manage the joint development, manufacturing and logistics for a range of entry-level server products in China.
+In this role, he also developed tax efficient models of sourcing between Singapore, China, U.S. and the Czech Republic that were instrumental to the establishment of a new subcomponent manufacturing operation in Singapore to ensure the lowest total cost of ownership for HP.

 Mr. Tsai earned a bachelor's degree in biochemistry and an MBA from the University of Texas at Austin.
 He is active in the local community and serves on the Board of Hermann Park Conservancy.